1991 World Series: Aftermath

+Knoblauch was the last hitter of the 1991 team to remain in Minnesota, eventually forcing a trade after the 1997 season to the Yankees, with whom he won three additional World Series titles.
+After being traded to the playoff-bound Red Sox in 1995, Aguilera returned to the Twins in 1996, used by Kelly as a starter.
+Aguilera returned to the pen in 1997, and stayed until midway through the 1999 season, the last remaining player from the 1991 team.
+Traded to the Cubs, he finished his career with Chicago that season.

 This was the last World Series that Fay Vincent presided over as commissioner, as the owners forced him to resign near the end of the 1992 season.

 The Twins and Braves have met seven times in interleague play since the 1991 World Series.
 In 2002, the Braves finally experienced a Metrodome win by taking two games from the Twins in a three-game series; the Twins swept a three-game series from the Braves at the Metrodome in 2007.
 The Braves ultimately finished with an all-time record of 2–8 in the stadium before it closed as a baseball venue in 2009.
 In 2010, the teams played a three-game series at the new Target Field, where the Braves won two out of three games.
 After the 1991 Series, the Twins did not play in Atlanta again until 2011 for two preseason exhibition games at Turner Field.
 The Braves and Twins split the series 1–1.
 Then, as part of the new season-long interleague schedule, the Twins played their first regular-season series against the Braves at Turner Field in May 2013; the Braves swept the three-game set.
 In 2016, the teams met twice.
 A two-game series at Target Field was swept by the visiting Braves in July, while the Twins won two games at Turner Field in August.
 In their most recent series in 2019, the Braves won two out of three games in Minnesota.
+Starting in 2023, both teams would play a single three-game series annually, with the Twins visiting Truist Park for the first time from June 26–28.

 To date, this is the most recent appearance (and win) by a Minnesota-based Big Four team in the final round of its sport.
-In addition to the 2002 Twins reaching the ALCS before falling to the Anaheim Angels in five games, the closest a Minnesota-based team has come to reaching the final round of its sport since the 1991 World Series were the NFL's Minnesota Vikings reaching the NFC Championship Game in 1998, 2000, 2009, and 2017, the NHL's Minnesota Wild reaching the Stanley Cup Western Conference Final in 2003, and the NBA's Minnesota Timberwolves reaching the Western Conference Finals in 2004.
+In addition to the 2002 Twins reaching the ALCS before falling to the Anaheim Angels in five games, the closest a Minnesota-based team has come to reaching the final round of its sport since the 1991 World Series were the NFL's Minnesota Vikings reaching the NFC Championship Game in 1998, 2000, 2009, and 2017, the NHL's Minnesota Wild reaching the Stanley Cup Western Conference Final in 2003, and the NBA's Minnesota Timberwolves reaching the Western Conference Finals in 2004, 2024 and 2025.